Bitcoin update - December 2021

 With very little inherent value, we do not regard cryptocurrencies as an investment opportunity.

-Despite its greater popularity at the time of writing in March 2021, we have not changed the three bullet points at the top of this article.
+Despite its continuing popularity at the time of writing in December 2021, we have not changed the three bullet points at the top of this article.

 Those points still represent our view that cryptocurrencies carry too much risk and uncertainty for the long-term, stable growth in investments that we seek.